 Administration.
 The compensation committee of our board of directors administers the 2006 Equity Incentive Plan.
-The committee has the complete discretion to make all decisions relating to our 2006 Equity Incentive Plan.
+The committee has discretion to make decisions relating to our 2006 Equity Incentive Plan, subject in certain cases to the approval of our board of directors.
 The compensation committee may also reprice outstanding options and modify outstanding awards in other ways.